Clinical Supervisor at Kaiser Permanente (Napa-Solano) & Director of Spiritual Care

 He received his BA from Kenyon College and studied graduate-level psychology at St. Louis University and the University of Missouri, St. Louis.
 He received his Master of Divinity degree from Concordia Seminary, and his Doctor of Ministry degree in pastoral counseling from the Lutheran School of Theology in Chicago.
 He completed the Pastoral Care and Counseling Training Program in the Division of Religion and Psychiatry, as well as the two-year Marriage and Family Therapy Training Program for Community Practitioners, at The Menninger Foundation and Clinic.

-Since 1994, Bill has been Director of The Good Samaritan Counseling Center, sponsored by the South Coast Interfaith Council, serving southern Los Angeles County, California, with main offices located in San Pedro.
+Since 1994, Bill has been Director of The Good Samaritan Counseling Center, sponsored by the South Coast Interfaith Council, in Southern California.